 A sweet-shooting big man whose lethal three-point accuracy helped pioneer the modern 'stretch four' role in the NBA.

-Ryan Anderson arrived in the NBA with a specific, valuable skill: he could shoot the lights out, and he could do it at six-foot-ten.
-At a time when power forwards were still expected to operate primarily in the paint, Anderson's comfort far beyond the arc made him an early prototype of the modern stretch forward.
-His breakout season came with the Orlando Magic in 2012, where he led the league in three-pointers made and won the Most Improved Player award.
-That performance cemented his reputation as a floor-spacing specialist.
-While defensive limitations followed him, his offensive gravity was undeniable, creating driving lanes for teammates.
+Ryan Anderson led the NBA in three-pointers made in 2012 and won the Most Improved Player award.
+At six-foot-ten, he shot from far beyond the arc when power forwards typically operated in the paint, making him an early prototype of the modern stretch forward.
+His breakout season came with the Orlando Magic.
+Defensive limitations followed him, but his offensive gravity created driving lanes for teammates.
 Journeys with New Orleans, Houston, and Phoenix followed, each team seeking to harness his unique shooting touch.
-His career stands as a footnote in basketball's tactical evolution, a proof of concept for the shooting big man.
+His career serves as a footnote in basketball’s tactical evolution, a proof of concept for the shooting big man.

 1981–1996